MaxGreil/sradcqc/README.md

 ## Documentation

-This pipeline is designed to download all files given a SRA ID in .fastq file format, compress all .fastq files to .fastq.gz and finally do a quality control of the compressed files.
+This pipeline is designed to:
+- download all files given a SRA ID in .fastq file format
+- compress all .fastq files to .fastq.gz and finally
+- do a quality control of the compressed files

 ### Pipeline overview

 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes data using the following steps:

-* [fasterq-dump](https://github.com/ncbi/sra-tools/blob/master/tools/fasterq-dump/readme.txt) - extract the fastq file[s] from a sample
+* [fasterq-dump](https://github.com/ncbi/sra-tools/blob/master/tools/fasterq-dump/readme.txt) - extract the fastq file[s] from a sample SRA ID
-* [pigz](https://zlib.net/pigz/) - compress fastq file[s] to .gz
+* [pigz](https://zlib.net/pigz/) - compress downloaded fastq file[s] to .gz
 * [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) - read quality control
 * [MultiQC](https://multiqc.info) - aggregate report, describing results of the whole pipeline